 - Name/Set: We run a combination of set types in order to help us hit the maximum dexterity perk (300) without too much overflow, since the scaling dramatically drops after that point.
 When no extra dexterity is needed, health is prioritized to help boost our defensive capabilities.
 You can mix and match the sets as you want, as long as your dexterity is as close to 300 as it can be with everything else in constitution.

-- Gems: For this setup, we went for a mixture of Malachite and Diamond gems in the armor.
-This will give us boosts physical damage reduction and elemental damage absorption, giving us a good spread of damage reduction for both magical and physical weapons.
+- Gems: For this setup, we use Onyx and Opal gems in our gear.
+This will give us boosts physical damage reduction and elemental damage absorption, giving us a good spread of damage reduction for both magical and physical weapons, while focusing primarily on physical weapons (since they’re most prevalent in the meta).
 Malachite is used for increased damage against crowd-controlled targets (due to the spear’s high CC uptime), while the Emerald is used to help us execute opponents on our musket bar.

 All points into Dexterity.